A Class of Models for Large Zero-inflated Spatial Data: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Yawen Guan and Jaewoo Park for helpful discussions.
+This research received no specific grant from any funding agency in the public, commercial, or not-for-profit sectors.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of any funding entity.
 Any errors and opinions are, of course, those of the authors.
 We are not aware of any real or perceived conflicts of interest for any authors.
+This project was supported by resources provided by the Office of Research Computing at George Mason University (URL: \href{https://orc.gmu.edu}{https://orc.gmu.edu}) and funded in part by grants from the National Science Foundation (Award Number 2018631).
 Accompanying code can be accessed at the following github repository \url{https://github.com/benee55/PICAR_Z_Code}.